Cryrivers/motif-ts/README.md

   setChecking: (isChecking) => set({ isChecking }),
 });

-// A step that verifies the email with a countdown and mock async check const VerifyEmail = step(
+// A step that verifies the email with a countdown and a mock async check const VerifyEmail = step(
   {
     kind: 'VerifyEmail',